When to stop searching

 It may take 3-4 months to get your search set up with its identity, processes, interns and systems for prospecting and dealing with sellers.
 On the back-end of the search, since the average time to close is 5.2 months, you realistically have about 16 months of productive search time.

 Having a finite end to your process will help keep you focused.
 Funded searchers raise enough salary for 24 months, which acts as a “hard stop”.
 It is more difficult for self-funded searchers, due to their more uncertain cash flow.
-Rehmann Rayani at Mont Vista observed that “my funded search was a near risk-free call option for the searcher, which if thought of in that way leads to more rational and prudent behavior.
+Rehmann Rayani at Mont Vista observed that “my funded search was a near risk-free call option for the searcher, which if thought of in that way leads to more rational and prudent behavior.”

 At the 18th month mark it is time to realistically assess your progress.
 If you have a search partner, this is probably the most stressful time and an open dialog about winding down your prospecting “engine” will be a tough conversation.
 Your significant other and/or family members will also be keeping track of your progress and will be concerned about your success or failure.
 Reflecting on how well you are interacting with investors will help you forecast how they may react to your deals in the final six-month stretch.
-Stressed searchers have been known to present “desperation deals” as the deadline approaches.
+Stressed searchers have been known to present “desperation deals” to their investors as the deadline approaches.
 You want to avoid this “deal frenzy”.

 Factors to consider when stopping your search

 During your search, money buys you time.
 When your search capital, or savings, start to run low, you may have to abandon your search.
-In my own case, I only had about 8 months of runway in my first search and 4 years later had a “nest egg” to cover 24 months that felt much less stressful.
+In my own case, I only had about 8 months search of runway in my first search and 4 years later had a “nest egg” to cover 30 months that felt much less stressful.
 Most searchers run into unexpected expenses, despite their best efforts.
 Travel expenses may creep northward.
 Busted deal costs may suck up more funds than predicted.
 Once an LOI falls apart, you may find that “restarting” your search and getting to another closing might be 6-9 months away and beyond your financial runway to support it.

 After seeing so many sellers, searchers gain a much fuller understanding of their post-close responsibilities as day-to-day CEO.
 One searcher reported, “What the seller was doing just did not excite me.
 It seemed like a lot of busy work and checking on others’ activity.
 I concluded that I really would not enjoy this.”
 Another reflected, “I hadn’t seen any business I would want to own and operate for the next 7 years and the general excitement about being a CEO has faded.”
+Recognizing this early on may give you pause to consider proceeding foreword.
+Investors can emphasize with this and are supportive of an early wind down and used to seeing a final cash distribution with your excess funds.

 Other searchers are put off by how “people intensive” the businesses are, with seemingly insurmountable challenges in trying to hire good people, retain them and just plain motivate them to come to work each day.
 The importance of “wearing the coat” (See blog: Wearing the coat) of the seller’s businesses is critical before you take the reins for a commitment of 5-10 years or more.